13 Little Known Swimming Spots In Georgia That Will Make Your Summer Awesome

 What state has the least amount of lakes?

 There isn’t a shortage of swimming holes in Georgia, which is why it makes for such a great place to visit when the temperatures get warm.
 However, despite all the lakes in Georgia and beaches in Georgia, not every state is as lucky.
-Maryland, for instance, has the least amount of lakes within the United States.
+Maryland, for instance, has the least amount of lakes in the United States.
 Yet, where Maryland lacks in lakes it makes up with coastal access.
 The Chesapeake Bay in Maryland is a huge draw for many visitors, which features a variety of things to do, historical points, restaurants, and of course, some of the freshest seafood around.